hatchways/web-playbook/javascript.md

 # Object:

 Implemented like a dictionary, and has much of the same functionality as a hash map, however it has some characteristics that deviate from a traditional hash map implementation.
-First, only strings can be keys.
+First, only numbers and strings can be keys.
 Second, since in JavaScript’s prototype model, an object has a prototype and therefore has default keys.
 Third, there is no size property on objects.
 In objects, key-value pairs are unordered.

 # Map: